-- High waisted, wide leg trousers worn for comfort favourite amongst movie stars such as; Marlene Dietrich and Katharine Hepburn.
-You can read more about the wide leg trousers here.
+- High waisted, wide-leg trousers worn for comfort favourite amongst movie stars such as; Marlene Dietrich and Katharine Hepburn.
+You can read more about wide-leg trousers here.

 - Shirtwaist dress-buttoned in front usually with buttons covered in the same fabric as the dress.

 - Wrap dress-hugely popular in 1945.

 “Forties Fashion: From Siren Suits to the New Look” Jonathan Walford